maisiesadler53/Distributed_gol/README.md

 ## Stage 1 - Parallel Implementation

-In this stage you are required to write code to evolve Game of Life using multiple worker goroutines on a single machine.
+In this stage, you are required to write code to evolve Game of Life using multiple worker goroutines on a single machine.
 Below are some suggested steps to help you get started.
 You are *not* required to follow them.
 Your implementation will be marked against the success criteria outlined below.

 ### Step 1